New Power: How power works in our hyperconnected world – and how to make it work for you.

 The genesis for this book lies in a blog written by the author, who is a journalist.
 She wrote of her frustration about the manner in which race and racism is being discussed in the UK.
 Her ideas went viral, and resulted in her decision to write this book.

-This book is not for the faint-hearted white reader who refuses to acknowledge the structural nature of … Read more »
+This book is not for the faint-hearted white reader who refuses to acknowledge the structural nature … Read more »

 Incest: Shhh, Keep it in the family